imbo/imbo/README.markdown

-# PHP Image Server
+# Imbo - Image box
-PHP Image Server (**PHPIMS**) is an image "server" that can be used to add/get/delete images using a REST interface.
+Imbo is an image "server" that can be used to add/get/delete images using a REST interface.
 There is also support for adding meta data to an image.
-The main idea behind PHPIMS is to have a place to store high quality original images and to use the REST interface to fetch variations of those images.
-PHPIMS will resize, rotate, crop (amongst other features) on the fly so you won't have to store all the different variations.
-PHPIMS comes with an administration dashboard that can be used to locate images.
+The main idea behind Imbo is to have a place to store high quality original images and to use the REST interface to fetch variations of those images.
+Imbo will resize, rotate, crop (amongst other features) on the fly so you won't have to store all the different variations.
+Imbo comes with an administration dashboard that can be used to locate images.
 The dashboard will also support editing of meta data.

 ## Requirements
-PHPIMS requires [PHP-5.3](http://php.net/), the [Imagine](https://github.com/avalanche123/imagine) image manipulation library, a running [MongoDB](http://www.mongodb.org/) and the [Mongo extension for PHP](http://pecl.php.net/package/mongo).
+Imbo requires [PHP-5.3](http://php.net/), the [Imagine](https://github.com/avalanche123/imagine) image manipulation library, a running [MongoDB](http://www.mongodb.org/) and the [Mongo extension for PHP](http://pecl.php.net/package/mongo).

 ## Installation
 Since this is a work in progress there is no automatic installation.
 Simply clone the repository or make your own fork.
 Automatic installation using [PEAR](http://pear.php.net/) will be provided later.

 ## REST API
-PHPIMS uses a REST API to manage the images.
+Imbo uses a REST API to manage the images.
 Each image will be identified by a public key and an MD5 sum of the file itself and the original file extension.
 The latter will be referred to as &lt;image&gt; for the remainder of this document.

 ### GET /&lt;publicKey&gt;/&lt;image&gt;